 What is victimisation?

-If you believe you have been subjected to victimisation, it is important that you seek expert advice.
+If you have experienced victimisation, it is important that you seek urgent expert advice.

 Victimisation is prohibited under federal and state discrimination laws.

-In some circumstances, victimisation can be a criminal offence and becomes a police matter if it involves threats to do harm to a person or property.
+In some circumstances, victimisation can be a criminal offence and becomes a police matter if it involves threats to do harm to a person or to their property.

 When does victimisation happen?

-Victimisation can happen when someone is punished, or is threatened with punishment, because they have:
+Victimisation happens when someone is punished, or is threatened with punishment, because they have:

-- reasonably asserted their rights, or supported someone else’s rights, under federal anti-discrimination laws
+- asserted their rights, or supported someone else’s rights, under federal anti-discrimination laws

 - made a complaint of discrimination or harassment